xpack/web-jekyll/_posts/releases/xpm/2021-03-27-xpm-v0-9-0-released.md

 Other enhancements:

-- [#35] - to better accomodate future enhancements, and spot cases when an old xpm is used to process a `package.json` which includes new content, the `xpack.checkMinimumXpmRequired` property was added
+- [#35] - to better accommodate future enhancements, and spot cases when an old xpm is used to process a `package.json` which includes new content, the `xpack.checkMinimumXpmRequired` property was added
 - [#93] - processing for `--dry-run` was implemented for `xpm install`